OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Conclusion

 \section{Conclusion}

-In this work, we introduced HARPO, a RL method that accounts for heterogeneous learning signals across multiple behavioral tasks.
-Using HARPO, we developed OmniSapiens 2.0, a unified behavioral model trained on diverse datasets.
-Multitask and generalization evaluations showed consistent performance across behavioral domains, underscoring the value of modeling heterogeneous learning signals.

-More broadly, these findings suggest a different perspective in how unified social behavioral AI may be trained.
-Rather than assuming that the strongest signals are inherently the most informative, unified models may benefit from explicitly protecting weaker, but structurally meaningful signals that encode latent social and behavioral structure.
+In this work, we developed \namesm\, a unified foundation model for social behavior analysis trained using HARPO, a new RL method that accounts for heterogeneous learning signals across multiple behavioral tasks.
+Multitask and generalization evaluations showed significantly improved performance across behavioral tasks and increased interpretability of reasoning traces, underscoring the value of modeling heterogeneous learning signals through \names.
+More broadly, these findings suggest how social behavioral foundation models may benefit from explicitly protecting weaker, but structurally meaningful signals that encode latent social and behavioral structure.